 Which Way Should I Hike Tent Ridge?

-Since this is a loop trail from the parking area you have two ways you can begin your ascent.
+Since this is a loop trail from the parking area, you have two ways you can begin your ascent.
 The most obvious one is to the right of the parking area because it is more visible from where you park.
 This will take you up a steep climb, and you’ll move counterclockwise on the ridge, ending with a steep scramble down.

-Number one, then you just have the steep scramble up, and not down, making it much less scary.
-Number two, because once you summit the ridge you’ll have breathtaking 360° views of Spray Lakes for the remainder of the ridgeline.
+Number one, then you just have the steep scramble up and not down, making it much less scary.
+Number two, because once you gain the ridge, you’ll have breathtaking 360° views of Spray Lakes in front of you, instead of behind, for the remainder of the ridgeline.

-When Can You Hike Tent Ridge?
+When Can You Enjoy the Tent Ridge Hike?

-This trail would be best between June and October, though I’ve seen photos in the winter and the images are gorgeous.
-Just make sure you have gaiters, crampons, and poles if you decide to do a winter “hike”.
+This trail would be best between mid-June and mid-October, though I’ve seen photos in the winter, and the images are gorgeous.
+Just make sure you have gaiters, crampons, and poles or snowshoes, or ski touring equipment if you decide to do a winter “hike”.

-How Busy is Tent Ridge Hike?
+How Busy is the Tent Ridge Hike?

-Towards the end of the day, we found a few people who just came up for sunset, but not to hike the whole loop – and one trail runner.
+Towards the end of the day, we found a few people who just came up for sunset but not to hike the whole loop – and one trail runner.

 Wildlife Awareness On Tent Ridge

-If you’re on any hikes in Kananaskis you should practice proper wildlife awareness.
+- If you’re on any hikes in Kananaskis, you should practice proper wildlife awareness.
 In the region, there are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars.
-They all a potential threat to humans and we should reduce our impact on their natural lives.
+They are all a potential threat to humans and we should reduce our impact on their natural lives.

+- Always check the park websites for wildlife information (Parks Canada and AB Park), and then check again for notices at the trailhead.
 When you’re on the trail make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners, which there are many at the start and end of the Tent Ridge hike.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re on the ridge, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.